8th Family Law and Children’s Rights Conference in Singapore 2020

 Jointly presented by World Congress on Family Law and Children’s Rights and LAWASIA

 The 7th World Congress on Family Law and Children’s Rights was held in Dublin in 2017, exploring the overarching theme of Rights, Justice and Equality.
 The conference focused on violence and the exploitation of children, protecting especially vulnerable children, changing family formations, international families and social media and children.

-Sydney hosted the 6th World Congress on Family Law and Children’s Rights in March 2013 in Sydney Australia The conference, themed Building Bridges from Principle to Reality, focussed on family law, human rights and children’s law.
-Topics such as family violence, surrogacy, same-sex and gender identity dysphonia were discussed.
+Sydney hosted the 6th World Congress on Family Law and Children’s Rights in March 2013 in Sydney, Australia.
+The conference, themed Building Bridges from Principle to Reality, focussed on family law, human rights and children’s law.
+Topics such as family violence, surrogacy, same-sex and gender identity dysphoria were discussed.

 The 5th World Congress, Children Caught in Conflict, was held in Halifax, Nova Scotia, Canada.
 The conference streams covered a variety of areas: